Craft and Code: Materialising Data Through Textiles

 This bursary invites an exploration of qualitative research methodologies through practice.
 This project will be aligned with the University of Portsmouth’s strategic research theme of ‘Future and Emerging Technologies’.

-For more information about research in the Faculty of Creative and Cultural Industries visit our Research and Innovation page.
+For more information about research in the Faculty of Creative and Cultural Industries visit the University's Research pages.

 Funding Availability: Self-funded PhD students only.
 PhD full-time and part-time courses are eligible for the Government Doctoral Loan.